stefanocudini/leaflet-layerJSON/README.md

 What
 ------

+Simple way for transform any JSON data source in a Leaflet Layer!

 A generic Leaflet Layer that load JSON data in layer in the form of markers with attributes

-Simple way for transform remote JSON data in Leaflet Layer!

-and minimize data requests when browse map
+and minimize remote requests with caching system

 Tested in Leaflet 0.6